thomas-institut/apm/README.md

 This is the web app running at http://averroes.uni-koeln.de/apm

 It requires
-* PHP 7.2 with the following extensions enabled: dom (or xml), md, mbstring and zip
+* PHP 7.2 with the following extensions enabled: xml, gd, mbstring, mysql and zip
 * a running MySQL Server 5.7 configured with a database and a user with access to that database.
 * Java running environment, e.g., Open JDK  (Note: Open JDK11 should not be used; it emits a deprecation warning that breaks Collatex normal output)

-It has been tested and has run for a while without problems in an Ubuntu 16.04.1 server with PHP 7.2 installed from  Ondřej Surý's repository (see https://tecadmin.net/install-php-7-on-ubuntu/)

-It has been tested also in an Ubuntu 18.04.3 server with standard packages.
+It has been tested in an Ubuntu 16.04.1 server with PHP 7.2 installed from  Ondřej Surý's repository (see https://tecadmin.net/install-php-7-on-ubuntu/), and in an Ubuntu 18.04.3 server with standard packages.

 ## Development